serhez/lmodels/README.md

 # LModels

-A collection of interfaces to interact with different language models, by Aalto LaReL research group.
+A collection of interfaces to interact with different language models.

 ## Developing new models